cdl-geneseo/geneseo-dictionary/F/for-a-munute.md

 # for-a-munute

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : for-a-munute

 Created by  Unknown User (jfw3), last modified on Sep 09, 2008

 Adjective A long period of time; &quot;She's been in there for-a-munute.
 I wonder what's going on.&quot;